 To the left of the selected device is an orange bar.
 The summary information about this device is displayed in the right-hand pane.
 If the device is a Preview Device or if you’ve given your device a friendly name in the mobile app, that information will appear in the far-right column.

-To display detailed information about the selected device, click anywhere on the device’s summary information line in the right-hand pane.
-The detailed view is described below.
+To display detailed information about the selected device, click the orange device ID in the summary information line in the right-hand pane.
+The detailed view is described in the sections below.

 After you select a specific device in the Main window, the Device Details window opens.
-The details are grouped by category and are described in detail below:
+The details are grouped by category:

 This section contains identification details that you have defined for the device in the Afero Profile Editor, as well as system-assigned information, such as device location and update status.
 The icon you assigned the device appears in the upper-right corner.